imsrvstv/instagram-bot/README.md

 ### Prerequisites

-You need Python 3 to run the script and Selenium>=3.141.0.
+You need Python 3 and Selenium>=3.141.0 to run the script.

 ## Built With